elmoin/phoenix-chat/README.md

 ## Replace JS with Elm

-Have a look at the folder web/static/js it contains three different js-files (Phoenix has built-in ES6-support).
+Have a look at the folder web/static/js.
+It contains three js-files (note that Phoenix has built-in ES6-support).
 Have a look at web/templates/chat/lobby.html.eex and web/templates/layout/app.html.eex.

 You don't need to write Elixir or change anything else than these files.

   * Replace (or extend) the files with an equivalent Elm-version.
-Use the package  [elm-phoenix-socket](http://package.elm-lang.org/packages/fbonetti/elm-phoenix-socket/2.0.0/).
-(Hint 1: Take a look at [this example](https://github.com/fbonetti/elm-phoenix-socket/blob/2.0.0/examples/Chat.elm).
-Hint 2: You actually don't need to replace the files to communicate with the Phoenix server.)
+Use the package  [elm-phoenix-socket](http://package.elm-lang.org/packages/fbonetti/elm-phoenix-socket/2.0.0/). (**Hint 1**: Take a look at [this example](https://github.com/fbonetti/elm-phoenix-socket/blob/2.0.0/examples/Chat.elm). **Hint 2**: You actually don't need to replace the files to communicate with the Phoenix server.
+If it's easier for you don't care about the Phoenix-stuff.)
   * Make sure that messages as well as the usernames are submitted to the server and displayed to all users.
   * Make it look nice (e. g. with [elm-mdl](http://package.elm-lang.org/packages/debois/elm-mdl/7.2.0/)).
   * (Optional) If you know Elixir/Phoenix: Add some new features or build TNBT.